+All students must continually maintain the following standards to remain in good standing at the university.
 Federal regulations require institutions to establish a reasonable Satisfactory Academic Progress (SAP) policy for determining whether an otherwise eligible student is meeting SAP in an educational program and may receive financial aid under the Title IV HEA programs.
-The SAP policy applies to all students including those not receiving federal financial aid under the Title IV HEA programs.
+The SAP policy applies to all students, in all academic programs including those not receiving federal financial aid under the Title IV HEA programs, regardless of enrollment status.
+Students must maintain SAP throughout the duration of their academic program to remain eligible for federal financial aid.